eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/deploy.md

 python setup.py sdist bdist_wheel
 ```

 After this, your package can be uploaded to the python package index.
-This is as easy as:
+To see if it works on PyPi test server, do

 ```bash
 python -m twine upload --repository-url https://test.pypi.org/legacy/ dist/*